 Hearing about another person’s pregnancy brings with it a huge swathe of emotions, some positive, some negative.

 Starting with a positive, I am genuinely pleased for people when they get pregnant.
 How could I not be?
-Making a baby is a miracle.
-I understand the drive people have to procreate, to want to carry a tiny human and raise them into an adult.
+Making a baby is amazing.
+I understand peoples’ drive to procreate, to want to carry a tiny human and then raise them into an adult.
 And when a baby is born, it should be celebrated.

 However, while that celebration is happening – when the pregnancy is announced, at the baby shower, after the baby is born – I just might not be there.